-I am a first-year PhD student in Developmental Psychology at University of Michigan.
+I am a second-year PhD student in Developmental Psychology at University of Michigan.
 I received my B.S. in Psychology, with a minor in Spanish and a Children’s Literature Certificate, from University of Pittsburgh in 2017.
 During my time as an undergraduate, I worked as a teacher at a childcare center, which sparked my interest in developmental research.
 At Pitt, I was a research assistant in Dr. Celia Brownell’s lab, and I completed an Honors Thesis on emotion understanding and prosocial behavior in toddlers.
 Following my graduation, I worked as Project Coordinator in Dr. Jamie Ostrov’s Social Development Lab at the University at Buffalo.
 Now, I have begun my graduate career at the University of Michigan working with Dr. Felix Warneken, and am looking forward to studying prosocial motivation using novel methodology.